Japan nuclear reactor shuttered for safety work

 But there is speculation that the reactor’s safety work could drag on longer.

-Thursday’s shutdown follows demands from the region’s top politician that Kyushu Electric conduct extra safety inspections at its two operating reactors in the Sendai plant –after deadly quakes hammered a neighboring prefecture in April.
+Thursday’s shutdown follows demands from the region’s top politician that Kyushu Electric conduct extra safety inspections at its two operating reactors in the Sendai plant — after deadly quakes hammered a neighbouring prefecture in April.

 Last month, the company refused governor Satoshi Mitazono’s demands to immediately shut down the reactors over safety concerns.